anishnath/manic/CAPABILITIES.md

     (`x² + 2x + 1`, stacked fractions).
 ASCII (`x^2 + 2*x + 1`) undercuts the
     teaching benefit for the non-programmer audience.

-**LaTeX / math typesetting — Phase 1 SHIPPED ✅ (2026-07), on [RaTeX](https://github.com/erweixin/RaTeX), a CORE capability for ALL kits.**
+**LaTeX / math typesetting — shipped ✅ (2026-07), on [RaTeX](https://github.com/erweixin/RaTeX), a core capability for all kits.**
 `equation(id,(x,y),`latex`,[size])` typesets KaTeX-grade LaTeX (fractions, roots, exponents, Greek, big operators) as a white-on-transparent PNG (RaTeX `embed-fonts` → self-contained binary, no font install), drawn via `Shape::Image { tint: true }` so it takes the template colour and `color`/`recolor` work.
 LaTeX goes in **backtick raw strings** (new lexer literal `` `...` ``) so `\frac`/`\theta`/`\neq` survive.
-Verified by render (`examples/equation.manic`); 177 tests.
-Remaining: Phase 2
+Display equations, inline `$...$` math, mixed text/math, semantic token colours, and item-matched equation rewrites all ship.
+Equations are rasterized at output scale, so ordinary `draw`/`fade`/`move`/`scale`/`recolor` animation remains crisp at the target resolution.
+Native vector glyph/rule entities are an optional future extension for calligraphic stroke-level draw-on, not a blocker for production use.
-(DisplayList → native manic glyph/rule entities for draw-on animation + vector scaling), then migrate kit ASCII labels and drop the old "No LaTeX" gotcha (done in SYSTEM_PROMPT).
-Original decision + survey below.
+The original renderer decision is recorded below.

 **Decision detail — adopt RaTeX, a CORE capability for ALL kits (not just creator):**
 Every kit currently emits ASCII math (`x^2`, `pi*r^2*h`, `3600/47`, geo labels) — it